From Tokyo: How To Get To The Snow Monkey Park

 Open all year round, the monkeys come to the park in all seasons.
 Winter is a time of heavy snow, as the ski resorts of Nagano attract visitors from all over the world.
 As the host of the 1998 Winter Olympics, Nagano’s pedigree is well-known.
 Home to around 80 resorts, visitors are spoiled for choice including Shiga Kogen – Japan’s largest resort and the nearest to the monkey park.

-Outside of winter, Nagano and Central Japan offer some of Japan’s best outdoor experiences including the iconic Tateyama-Kurobe Alpine Route, the stunning alpine valley of Kamikochi, and the Nakasendo Trail.
+Outside of winter, Nagano and Central Japan offer some of Japan’s best outdoor experiences including the iconic Tateyama-Kurobe Alpine Route, the alpine valley of Kamikochi, and the Nakasendo Trail.
 Spring brings the regions beautiful cherry blossoms into bloom, and through summer and autumn the fruit of Nagano fills the orchards while tables are full of culinary delights, before the stunning leaves of autumn wash over the landscape.
 For tips and suggestions of what’s on offer in the region, see our ’40 Things To Do Around Nagano & Where To Stay’ page.

 2 / Once at Nagano Station, follow the directions below.